Beat The Flu By Focusing On Your Gut

 Your brain and your gut are playing a complex game of telephone with each other all day, all the time.
 With around 70-80 percent of your immune system living in your gut, your brain relies on the information the gut sends out for clues on how to react to its surroundings.

 When the gut microbiome is healthy, illness, chronic inflammation and disease are typically kept under control.
-But when things go south in the case of antibiotic and non-antibiotic drug use [LINK TO OTHER BLOG POSTS], exercise, stress, diet and environmental factors like smoking and heavy metal toxicity, it can spell disaster for your body’s many other systems.
+But when things go south in the case of antibiotic and non-antibiotic drug use, exercise, stress, diet and environmental factors like smoking and heavy metal toxicity, it can spell disaster for your body’s many other systems.

 Unfortunately, without solid footing, the telephone wires between belly and brain get crossed, signalling the body’s immune system to overreact to “invaders” that in healthier guts would be innocuous.

-Researchers have now linked the health of the gut microbiome to conditions ranging from Alzheimer’s to arthritis to cancer [LINK TO OTHER BLOG POST], but what about something most of us fear contracting every year: the flu.
+Researchers have now linked the health of the gut microbiome to conditions ranging from Alzheimer’s to arthritis to cancer, but what about something most of us fear contracting every year: the flu.

 In a recent study published in Science, a team of Washington University School of Medicine researchers found that in mice, a particular gut microbe thwarted the damage to lung tissue caused by the influenza virus.
 This is important because it’s often the infections and complications of the flu, like pneumonia, that cause problems in weakened populations such as the elderly.